Take a virtual tour of campus

 Go beyond the classroom

-More than 400 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which originated at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, our largest student group, a student-run theater company that, together with Off-Off Campus, puts on 30 shows a year.
-Students organize and run fourteen fraternities and seven sororities and volunteer groups such as Alpha Phi Omega and Habitat for Humanity.
-Others spring up wherever student interests come together, such as JELLY (Jugglers Enriching Lives Like Yours) or Luigi, a club devoted to studying, developing, and designing video games.
+More than 450 student organizations flourish on campus, including groups like Off-Off Campus, an improvisational comedy group in the tradition of Chicago’s own Second City (which had its origins at the University of Chicago), Doc Films, the longest continuously running student film society in the country, and University Theater, a student-run theater company that puts on 30 shows a year.
+Students organize and run fourteen fraternities and seven sororities and volunteer groups such as MetroSquash, Alpha Phi Omega, GlobeMed, and Peer Health Exchange.

 Starting your own

 Registering a new student organization is easy.
 Find a few friends, fill out a few forms, talk with your adviser in the the Center for Leadership and Involvement, and voila!
 You’ve started a new organization.